tito-arch/ICBN-International/content/posts/current-you-tube-boxing-promotions.md

 After the first event social gloves got into some controversy and had some fighters and workers they were never paid.

-Even after the controvercies from the first event social gloves still did a second event which had a low turn out .
+Even after the controversies from the first event social gloves still did a second event which had a low turn out .

 Social gloves have been inactive since their second event